xhilo-labs/sdk-docs/pi-sdk/react/usePiPayments.md

 ## 🔧 Backend API Requirements

-Your backend needs to implement these endpoints:
+Your backend needs to implement these endpoints with **optional access token validation**:

 ### POST `/api/payments/approve`
 ```json